heche-psb/wgd/README.md

 -ts, --treeset, the parameters setting for gene tree inference, default None, this option can be provided multiple times --concatenation, flag option, whether to initiate the concatenation-based species tree inference, if the flag was set, concatenation-based species tree will be infered
 --coalescence, flag option, whether to initiate the coalescence-based species tree inference, if the flag was set, coalescence-based species tree will be infered
--sp, --speciestree, species tree darafile for dating, default None -d, --dating, which molecular dating program to use, default none -ds, --datingset, the parameters setting for dating program, default None, this option can be provided multiple times -ns, --nsites, the nsites information for r8s dating, default None -ot, --outgroup, the outgroup information for r8s dating, default None -pt, --partition, flag option, whether to initiate partition dating analysis for codon, if the flag was set, an additional partition dating analysis will be initiated
+-sp, --speciestree, species tree datafile for dating, default None -d, --dating, which molecular dating program to use, default none -ds, --datingset, the parameters setting for dating program, default None, this option can be provided multiple times -ns, --nsites, the nsites information for r8s dating, default None -ot, --outgroup, the outgroup information for r8s dating, default None -pt, --partition, flag option, whether to initiate partition dating analysis for codon, if the flag was set, an additional partition dating analysis will be initiated
--am, --aamodel, which protein model to be used in mcmctree, default poisson -ks, flag option, whether to initiate Ks analysis --annotation, which annotation program to use, default none --pairwise, flag option, whether to initiate pairwise Ks estimation, if the flag was set, pairwise Ks values will be estimated
+-am, --aamodel, which protein model to be used in mcmctree, default poisson -ks, flag option, whether to initiate Ks calculation --annotation, which annotation program to use, default None --pairwise, flag option, whether to initiate pairwise Ks estimation, if the flag was set, pairwise Ks values will be estimated
--ed, --eggnogdata, the eggnog annotation datafile, default None --pfam, which option to use for pfam annotation, default none --dmnb, the diamond database for annotation, default None --hmm, the HMM profile for annotation, default None --evalue, the e-value cut-off for annotation, default 1e-10
+-ed, --eggnogdata, the eggnog annotation datafile, default None --pfam, which option to use for pfam annotation, default None --dmnb, the diamond database for annotation, default None --hmm, the HMM profile for annotation, default None --evalue, the e-value cut-off for annotation, default 1e-10